shilangyu/uni-notes/masters/cryptography_and_security/trust_establishment.md

 4. server also computes with PRF and secret and checks if the values match

 We need very strong security of the database.
 Vulnerable to relay attacks.

+## authentication means

+1. **what you know**: password
+   - pro: always available
+   - con: must address the human factor
+2. **what you possess**: secure token
+   - pro: tamper proof, can perform cryptographic operations
+   - con: can be stolen, lost, forgotten
+3. **what you are**: biometrics
+   - pro: always available
+   - con: fuzzy, threat to humankind, impossible to change